 The Department of Psychology administers the Psychology Experience Credits (PEC) program.
 The PEC program involves students enrolled in Psychology courses.
 Students enrolled in Introductory Psychology (Psy.3) are required to participate in the PEC program.
-As part of their course requirements, students are expected to earn a minimum of FOUR (4) Psychology Experience Credits (PECs).
+As part of their course requirements, students are expected to earn a minimum of SIX (6) Psychology Experience Credits (PECs).

 - Psychology Journal Article: Identify, read and write a summary of an article published within the past year in a psychology journal available from the library.
 Please read and follow the instructions carefully.
 The length of the summary determines how many PECs it is worth.
 Please hand this in to your instructor.